- Mineral, Bone & Muscle

 Lisa B. Westenberg, Marcel Zorgdrager, Tim D. A. Swaab, Marco van Londen, Stephan J. L. Bakker, Henri G. D. Leuvenink, Alain R. Viddeleer, Robert A. Pol Scientific Reports.2023;[Epub] CrossRef - Association between sarcopenic obesity and poor muscle quality based on muscle quality map and abdominal computed tomography

 Yun Kyung Cho, Han Na Jung, Eun Hee Kim, Min Jung Lee, Joong‐Yeol Park, Woo Je Lee, Hong‐Kyu Kim, Chang Hee Jung Obesity.2023; 31(6): 1547.
-CrossRef - Assessment of Muscle Quantity, Quality and Function
+CrossRef - Increase in skeletal muscular adiposity and cognitive decline in a biracial cohort of older men and women

 Bo Kyung Koo Journal of Obesity & Metabolic Syndrome.2022; 31(1): 9.
 CrossRef - Influence of cross‐sectional area and fat infiltration of paraspinal muscles on analgesic efficacy of epidural steroid injection in elderly patients